hackclub/nest/SETUP.md

 ## Nest Services

 Forgejo, the dashboard + reverse proxy (caddy), guides and umami (primarily for admins) are running as separate LXC containers on nest-prox-3, with the exception of forgejo which is a VM.
-Uptimekuma and nephthys (slack support bot) are running on the logs.hackclub.app VPS
+Kener and nephthys (slack support bot) are running on the logs.hackclub.app VPS

 ### Forgejo